 Why Not Manual Mode?

 Never let the camera control more than one variable.
-Keep in mind, in any of these modes, the camera now has TOTAL control to adjust the exposure; your two controls are only for the side effects – motion blur for shutter speed, depth of field for aperture, and noise for ISO.
-Although your two parameters always impact exposure, the camera gets the last word and uses its parameter to overcome those impacts.
+Keep in mind, in any of these modes, the camera now has TOTAL control to adjust the exposure.
+Your two controls are only for the side effects.
+Shutter speed controls motion blur.
+The aperture setting controls depth of field.
+And ISO controls noise.
+Although your two parameters always impact exposure, the camera gets the last word and uses its parameter to overcome your impact.
 If you want to have any say at all about exposure, you must use exposure compensation.
 But why would that be necessary?

 What The Camera Considers

 The main reason you need to use exposure compensation is that the camera programmer has no clue where you are pointing your camera or what kind of picture you are taking.
 So s/he is forced to make assumptions.
 (There is an old saying about when you ASSUME, you make an ASS of U and ME.
 Unfortunately, as an inanimate object, the camera is incapable of accepting its share of the responsibility.)
 The camera’s most important assumption is that your picture (subject) is of average light intensity.
-No matter what you shoot, the camera will let in enough light to make it a medium gray (or colors that would translate to medium gray with black-and-white film).
-Many times this is fine, but nobody likes gray snow in their winter vacation pictures or pictures of the rare gray bear from their trip to Yellowstone.
+No matter what you shoot, the camera will try to let in enough light to make it a medium gray (or colors that would translate to medium gray with black-and-white film).
+Many times this is fine.
+But nobody likes gray snow in their winter vacation pictures.
+And nobody wants pictures of the rare gray bear from their trip to Yellowstone.

-To make your snow white again, you need to apply a positive exposure compensation before taking your first shot to tell the camera to let in more light than it really wants to (for a brighter subject than it was expecting).
+To make your snow white again, you need to apply a positive exposure compensation before taking your first shot.
+This tells the camera to let in more light than it really wants to (for a brighter subject than it was expecting).
 To bring those black bears back to life, you need to apply a negative compensation.
 Regardless of the subject, to tweak the exposure in subsequent shots, increase the exposure compensation to make the picture lighter, and decrease the compensation to make it darker.
 Once you’ve nailed it, you shouldn’t have to change the compensation on later pictures of the same subject, even if the lighting changes.
-You should be prepared to change the exposure compensation every time you change subjects, but not every time the light changes (that’s the only reason those three auto-exposure modes are so attractive).
+You should be prepared to change the exposure compensation every time you change subjects, but not every time the light changes.
+That’s the only reason those three auto-exposure modes are so attractive.

 And this is where most discussions of exposure compensation end.